shamshi1988/laravel5-4-crud-example/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## Laravel 5.4 Crud Example

+This is a simple crud example of the users to create, edit, update and delete using the latest version of the laravel 5.4 and Mysql database.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: